 3. Test And Balance Your Pool Water Chemistry

 Bring the pH, alkalinity, and hardness into line.
 Adjust your pH to 7.0-7.2.
 Chlorine is more active at a slightly lower pH level.
 Adjust your alkalinity to 80-120 ppm and hardness to 150-250 ppm.
 Remember to maintain your CYA level at 30 - 50 ppm.
+For pool water test kits, I use and recommend the Taylor K-2006 kit.

 4. Brush Your Pool With A Wire Brush